DavidTParks/dev-portfolio-2.0/content/blogs/social-share-images-in-nuxt-content.md

 };
 ```

-<twitter-cta :share-link="'https://twitter.com/intent/tweet?text=Social Share Images in Nuxt Content&url=https://davidparks.dev/blog/social-share-images-in-nuxt-content/&via=dparksdev'"></twitter-cta>

 Unless there are overrides explicitly provided, it will use the fallback values I've defined at the top of this file.
 This is great if you want to avoid those cases where you forget to set meta tags!

 The computed property `meta` is then being merged into the `head` method via a spread operator `...this.meta,`.
-This will ensure that any default values are overridden and your article title, description and images are properly put inside of your documents head.
+This will ensure that any default values are overridden and your article title, description and images are properly injected inside of your documents head.

 ## Testing with Facebook & Twitter Tools

 If all goes well, you should now see these meta tags in your DOM!

 The next time your site deploys, you should now see an awesome looking share image when sharing your blog to Twitter, Facebook, Linkedin or anywhere else!
-Using tools like Twitter's [Card Debugger](https://cards-dev.twitter.com/validator) and [Facebook's Open Graph Debugger](https://developers.facebook.com/tools/debug/) will be essential to tweaking them to your liking and debugging any potentially missing tags.
+Using tools like Twitter's [Card Debugger](https://cards-dev.twitter.com/validator) and [Facebook's Open Graph Debugger](https://developers.facebook.com/tools/debug/) will be ***essential*** to tweaking them to your liking and debugging any potentially missing tags.

 ## Wrapping Up

 If you've made it this far, good job.
 I look forward to seeing some awesome Nuxt Content blogs with beautiful sharing cards on my feeds in the near future.
 Thanks for reading!

+<twitter-cta :share-link="'https://twitter.com/intent/tweet?text=Social Share Images in Nuxt Content&url=https://davidparks.dev/blog/social-share-images-in-nuxt-content/&via=dparksdev'"></twitter-cta>